Andriy-Luchko/web102_prework/README.md

 Submitted by: Andriy Luchko

-Sea Monster Crowdfunding is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+SeaMonster is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: 3 hours spent in total